Miklós Vig

 Miklós Vig (11 July 1898 – 19 December 1944) was a Hungarian cabaret and jazz singer, actor, comedian and theater secretary in the 1920s, 1930s, and 1940s.
-Born in Budapest on 11 July 1898, he was murdered there on 19 December 1944 by members of the Arrow Cross.
+Born in Budapest on 11 July 1898, he was murdered there on 19 December 1944 by members of the Arrow Cross Party.

 Background and biography

 Early life

 Vig was born Miklós Voglhut in 1898 to Vilmos Vogelhut (1867-1942) and Roza Vogelhut (1870-1942) in a Hungarian Jewish family in Budapest, Hungary.
 Although he went to acting school, he had better success as a cabaret singer.
 In 1924 as his career was picking up he changed his surname to Vig, because Voglhut was a Jewish-sounding name and antisemitism was growing at the time.
 Vig means cheerful or merry in Hungarian.

 Family

 Other musicians from the Vig family include Vig's brother, saxophone and clarinet player György Vig, and his nephew, jazz musician Tommy Vig.
 Another nephew, John Vig, is a physicist and was president of the Institute of Electrical and Electronics Engineers in 2009.